Whether you’re staining a deck, fence, or piece of furniture, knowing how long does it take for a stain to dry is important.

-For this reason, it’s also important to keep the stain off of any areas you don’t want stained, such as trim or adjoining walls.
+For this reason, it’s also important to keep the stain off of any areas you don’t want to be stained, such as trim or adjoining walls.

 It’s tough to remove an oil-based stain once it has dried.
 One way that you can tell if your oil-based stain is still wet is by checking for stickiness.

 If your hand feels sticky after touching the surface of the wood, chances are that there is still moisture in the wood and so the stain won’t be completely dry yet.